NiekBeijloos/Design-Patterns/3. Behavioral/12. Comparison Behavioral patterns/README.md

 The Command and Mediator both prescribe decoupling Sender from Receiver to gain reusability and stability.
 Both patterns use an 'intermediate' from to transfer message from Sender to Receiver.
 The Command pattern uses a Command instance.
 The Mediator pattern uses a Mediator instance.
 Their differences:
 1. Participant interaction:
    - The Mediator pattern uses an intermediate object (=Mediator) to facilitate bidirectional messaging between multiple objects.
-The Mediator is familiar with both the Receiver and Sender.
+This means object 1 can send a message to object 2 via the same Mediator and visa versa.
    - The Command pattern uses an intermediate object (=Command) to faciliate unidirectional messaging between two objects.
-The Command is familiar with only the Receiver.

-The same Mediator can estabilish
+This means object 1 can send a message to object 2 via a Command object, but not visa versa.
+A new Command class would be needed to send a message from object 2 to object 1.
+2. Applicability:
+   - The Command pattern complies to the Single Responsibility principle.
+Each command contains a single transaction, which has positive affect on the testability, readability and stability of the code.
+Testability and readability, because the problem window is small.
+Stability, because the impact of changing a Command is relativily small.
+The Single Responsibility of a command, realized by a single transaction, contributes to the possibility to queue, undo and redo the transaction easily.
+   - The Mediator pattern complies to the Single Responsibility principle.
+A Mediator contains multiple transactions in a centralized place, that simplifies understanding and extendibility.
+Understanding, because complex interaction logic between multiple objects can be seen at a glance. extendibility, because interaction logic can be changed in a single place, by inherting from the Mediator base.

+**The Command pattern should be prefered over the Mediator pattern when:**
+- Queuing, undoing and redoing of transactions is a requirement

+**The Mediator pattern should be prefered over the Command pattern when:**
+- The transaction logic of multiple objects should be centralized to gain extendibility and understandability

+It might be possible to queue or undo/redo interactions using the Mediator pattern, but this would require us to externally keep track of 'Colleagues' & Momentos and use the Mediator to perform these actions.
+The Command pattern enables us to only keep track of Command objects externally and perform these actions on them directly.
+As stated before the Command's flexibility and ease of use comes from its adherence to Single Responsibility principle.

+## Chain of Responsibility and Observer
+The Chain of Resonsibility and the Observer both decouple sender and receiver enabling runtime flexibility to hook-up an open-end of senders and receivers.
+Their differences:
+1. Participant interaction:
+   - The Observer pattern allows an open-end of Receivers to hook-up with the same Sender (during runtime).
+   - The Chain of Responsbility allows a single Receiver to hook-up with a single Sender sequently (during runtime).
+This means in the middle of the chain Senders are also Receivers and Receivers are also Senders.